Previous dayApril 10, 2026Next day

 6.7 km---✓ ReviewedUSGS →

-A magnitude 2.6 seismic event took place 20 km SW of Jal, New Mexico on April 10, 2026 at 18:50 UTC.
+On April 10, 2026 at 18:50 UTC, a magnitude 2.6 earthquake struck 20 km SW of Jal, New Mexico.
 In the 72 hours after this event, the USGS recorded 6 smaller earthquakes within 20 km, consistent with an ongoing aftershock sequence rooted here.
-The event originated approximately 6.7 km below the surface, classifying it as shallow crustal.
+The hypocenter lay at 6.7 km, placing this in the shallow crustal category.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Geolocation places the event at 31.966°N, -103.332°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+The epicenter is at 31.966°, -103.332°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.6 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-10